 Making Window Treatments: Tips and Ideas

-Are you thinking of making your own window treatments?
 Are you looking for window treatment tips and ideas to make your home look up to date and elegant without it costing an arm and a leg?

 Have you ever considered changing the window treatments in your home but didn't because of the cost of custom made treatments?
 You want something more than just a gathered-on-rod curtain, or one gotten by attaching clips to a length of fabric and hung on a rod.